Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 In my experience, five years seems to be the sweet spot for stock market prognostication.
 This is a reasonable time frame to use when making your growth determinations and seems to be the time frame that is most commonly reflected in the normal spread of valuations that you see in the market (ignoring the occasional outburst of market euphoria).
 Beyond 5 years, the crystal ball starts to get increasingly cloudy.

 Where growth is concerned, there is a strong tendency towards reversion to the mean.
-Weak companies are heavily incentivized to get their act in gear.
+Weak companies are heavily incentivized to get their acts in gear.
 New management is put in place, painful restructurings are done, new markets are explored.
 Sometimes it’s just a matter of the economic tides changing direction.
 Likewise, any run of strong growth is always at risk of getting cut short by new products, new competitors, saturated markets or changing consumer tastes.
 Nothing on Wall Street is forever and so I assume that after a period of about 5 years any currently observed above or below trend growth will tend to converge back to the long-term market average.

 This baseline assumption makes my job of valuing stocks a lot easier.
 I do need to factor growth expectations into my calculations, but I don’t have to tie myself in knots trying to figure out what might happen 10 or 15 years down the road.
 The next few years is all I can really hope to see with any degree of clarity.
 Beyond that, current high-flyers may flame out and come crashing back down to earth while market laggards can overcome their challenges and go on to become the future market darlings.
 I’m looking into the middle distance, about 5 years out, and basing my valuations on that outlook.